 For regional data on total installation capacity by technology type plus percentage share of installations and total installed capacity.

 Note: For some regions, micro-CHP, anaerobic digestion and hydro figures are not included in the breakdown due to low numbers of the technologies.

 Please note that a small number of installations do not have associated regional data.
 As of June 2018 there are 570 such installations, so the total number of installations presented in the charts below will be lower than the total number of installations registered on the scheme.

 - For analysis of the presented data and information on the levelisation process, please see the latest FIT quarterly report.

 - A further breakdown of FIT accredited installations up until the latest quarter is available in Excel format in our FIT installation report.

-- For statistics on the number of solar photovoltaic, wind and micro combined heat and power (CHP) installations registered on the Microgeneration Certification Scheme (MCS) database, please visit the Department of Energy and Climate Change (DECC) website.
+- For statistics on the number of solar photovoltaic, wind and micro combined heat and power (CHP) installations registered on the Microgeneration Certification Scheme (MCS) database, please visit the Department for Business, Energy & Industrial Strategy website.